Our Story

 The first Empty Bowls dinner event in Thunder Bay was held in 2000, spearheaded with the combined efforts of two well known Thunder Bay potters, Alan Moon and Fritz Lehmberg, from the Thunder Bay Potters’ Guild together with Lakehead Unitarian Fellowship member, Pyteke Blaauw.

-This successful annual dinner event has grown over the years and it is the combined spirit and commitment of the Lakehead Unitarian Fellowship, caring community volunteers and dedicated patrons that make this inspirational event possible and the success it is today.
+This successful annual dinner event has grown over the years and it is the combined spirit and commitment of the Lakehead Unitarian Fellowship, the talented potters from both the Thunder Bay Potters’ Guild and the wider community, caring community volunteers and dedicated patrons that make this inspirational event possible and the success it is today; to date this event has raised approximately $460, 000.

 To learn more about hunger in Canada, check out our resources page.